HOW DO I GET STARTED WITH THERAPY?

 Your unique factors will influence the length of your treatment.
 For some, therapy spanning the course of several months is sufficient.
 For others, a treatment over the course of several years is a better fit.

-If, at any time during your treatment, you feel that you are not benefitting from therapy, I invite you to start a conversation with me about that.
+If, at any time during your treatment, you feel that you are not benefitting from therapy, we invite you to start a conversation with your therapist about that.
 Those thoughts and feelings are important, and could be helpful in finding a new direction for your therapy.

 HOW FREQUENTLY WILL I VISIT?